The Adventures of Nero: History

 The series debuted in the newspaper De Nieuwe Gids in the autumn of 1947 and was written and drawn by Marc Sleen from the start.
-Originally the central character was Detective Van Zwam, but halfway through the first story Het Geheim van Matsuoka ("The Secret of Matsuoka") (1947), Van Zwam meets a man who has drunk from a serum that makes people go insane and thinks he is the Roman emperor Nero.
+Originally the central character was Detective Van Zwam, but early in the first story Het Geheim van Matsuoka ("The Secret of Matsuoka") (1947), Van Zwam meets a man who has drunk from a serum that makes people go insane and thinks he is the Roman emperor Nero.
 The character was also dressed in a toga with some laurel leaves behind his ears.
 Near the end of the story the character regained his senses and revealed his real name was "Schoonpaard" (in reprints this was changed to "Heiremans", in both cases inside joke references to colleagues of Sleen).
+"SchoonPaard" is probably a "typo", since in one of the first panels, "SchoonBaard" is one of the missing persons, and also the name of a colleague.
 The character proved popular and remained a friend of Van Zwam in the next stories, though everyone kept referring to him as "Nero" rather than by his real name.
 After nine stories, the series was renamed after "Nero" and Van Zwam became a side character instead.

 In 1950 Sleen left De Nieuwe Gids and joined the newspaper Het Volk.
 During the 1940s, 1950s and 1960 The Adventures of Nero was popular enough to rival Willy Vandersteen's Suske en Wiske which was published in De Standaard.
 In 1965 Sleen joined De Standaard too, following a legal dispute with his publishers.
 The first 53 "Nero" stories, which were published in black-and-white, remained property of Uitgeverij Het Volk.
 From Het Bobobeeldje ("The Bobo Statue") (1965) on all new Nero stories were published in De Standaard and Het Nieuwsblad, after which they were released as colour albums.

 Sleen continued drawing Nero for many decades.
 Only in 1992 did he finally hire an assistant, Dirk Stallaert, to do the drawing for him, because his eyesight had become too poor.
 Stallaert was promoted as Sleen's successor but in 2002 he decided to leave the series in favour of work at Vandersteen's studio.
 Sleen then terminated the series for good.
 Stallaert still draws "Nero"-related publicity images and merchandise.

 The early stories had a random length, often around 240 strips, while the latter ones (from 1965 on) had a length of 32 pages of 4 strips each.
 Every day, two strips appeared in the newspaper.